The Chevalley-Shephard-Todd Theorem for Finite Linearly Reductive Group Schemes: Linear Actions on Polynomial Rings

-if $I_\mf{P}=1$, then $N$ acts faithfully on $V(\mf{P})$.
-Since the action of $N/H$ on $V(\mf{p})$ is trivial, Lemma \ref{l:faithful} shows that $N=H$, and so $N/H$ is not a pseudo-reflection. \end{proof} \begin{proof}[Proof of ``only if'' direction of Theorem \ref{thm:newcst}] Let $H$ be the subgroup scheme generated by pseudo-reflections.
+of $\til{N}$-comodules.
+Since the left square is cartesian, we see that $\psi$ is injective.
+It follows that the action of $\til{N}$ on the hyperplane defined by $v$ in $\mathbb{A}^n_R$ is trivial.
+Reducing mod $\mf{m}$, we see that $\til{N}_k$ is a pseudo-reflection of $G$.
+Furthermore, $\til{N}_k$ is not contained in $H$, which is a contradiction. \end{proof} Using Lemma \ref{l:faithful} and Proposition \ref{prop:quotnopr}, we prove the ``only if'' direction of Theorem \ref{thm:newcst}, assuming the special case of Theorem \ref{thm:torsor} in which $U=\Vv$. \begin{proof}[Proof of ``only if'' direction of Theorem \ref{thm:newcst}] Let $H$ be the subgroup scheme generated by pseudo-reflections.
 By the ``if'' direction, $k[V]^H$ is polynomial and as explained in the proof of Proposition \ref{prop:quotnopr}, the $G/H$-action on $k[V]^H$ is linear.
-Since $G/H$ acts on $U/H$ without pseudo-reflections at the origin by Proposition \ref{prop:quotnopr}, and since $M=U/G$ is smooth by assumption, Theorem \ref{thm:torsor} implies that $U/H$ is a $G/H$-torsor over $U/G$ after potentially shrinking $U/G$.
+Since $G/H$ acts faithfully on $U/H$ without pseudo-reflections at the origin by Lemma \ref{l:faithful} and Proposition \ref{prop:quotnopr}, and since $M=U/G$ is smooth by assumption, Theorem \ref{thm:torsor} implies that $U/H$ is a $G/H$-torsor over $U/G$ after potentially shrinking $U/G$.
 Since the origin of $U/H$ is a fixed point, we conclude that $G=H$. \end{proof}